 Figure 6.
-Spatial patterns of change in nSAT mean (α_1 in [K]) for a unit change in the NAO index for ERA-I, CRCM5/ERA-I, CanESM2-LE and CRCM5-LE in 1981-2010 ((a)-(f)) and the change in 2070-2099 with respect to 1981-2010 ((g)-(j)).
-Both 50-member ensembles are represented with ensemble mean ((c)-(d), (g)-(h)) and standard deviation (sd, (e)-(f), (i)-(j)) representing the inter-member spread.
-Reddish lines in the ensemble mean maps represent the Pearson correlation between nSAT mean and the NAO index at an increment of 0.25; red shadings see legend in upper right panel.
-Grey stippling in the ensemble mean maps show regions where SNR < 1, SNR being the signal-to-noise ratio between the 30 year ensemble mean and sd of GCM and RCM LEs in both time periods.
-Stippling will be explained in more detail in Section 3.2.2.
+Spatial patterns of change in nSAT mean (α_1 in K) for a unit change in the NAO index for ERA-I, CRCM5/ERA-I, CanESM2-LE and CRCM5-LE in 1981-2010 (a-f) and the change in 2070-2099 with respect to 1981-2010 (g-j).
+Both 50-member ensembles are represented with ensemble mean (c-d, g-h) and standard deviation (SD, e-f, i-j) representing the inter-member spread.
+Reddish lines in the ensemble mean maps represent the Pearson correlation between nSAT mean and the NAO index at an increment of 0.25; red shadings - see legend in upper right panel.
+Grey stippling in the ensemble mean maps indicates regions where SNR < 1, with SNR being the signal-to-noise ratio between the 30-year ensemble mean and SD of GCM- and RCM-LEs in both time periods.
+Stippling will be explained in more detail in Sect.
+3.2.2.

-and negatively correlated regions.
-In the CRCM5-LE, single spots in mountainous regions (e.g., in the Dinaric Alps) show extremely high PR sum α_1 values (up to ± 220 mm per unit index change).
-In these parts the long-term mean PR sums are also very high.
-This stresses the more detailed production of geographical features, but also the tendency to evolve local extreme values in the high-resolution RCM (see similar results for local daily extreme precipitation in Leduc et al., 2019) which may even be noted in the (spatially aggregated) bias towards the GCM (see Fig. A1 (f)).
+Pearson correlation coefficient (r), is not affected by topography in any of the models within the domain; only the pivotal line crossing Europe is following the Alpine ridges (see solid dark line in Fig. 8a-d).
+The change between positive and negative r and α_1 occurs within a very narrow region.
+Within CanESM2-LE, this zero-line is shifted northwards compared with ERA-I, CRCM5/ERA-I and CRCM5-LE.
+As is visible in Fig. 8, higher α_1 values in mountainous regions indicate strong NAO responses related to orography.
+Regionally, the NAO accounts for 40 %-50 % of total PR sum variance, in both positively and negatively correlated regions.
+In CRCM5-LE, single spots in mountainous regions (e.g., in the Dinaric Alps) show extremely high PR sum α_1 values (up to $\pm 220 \,\mathrm{mm}$ per unit index change).
+In these parts the longterm mean PR sums are also very high.
+This stresses the more detailed production of geographical features but also the tendency to evolve local extreme values in the high-resolution RCM (see similar results for local daily extreme precipitation in Leduc et al., 2019), which may even be noted in the (spatially aggregated) bias towards the GCM (see Fig. A1f).
 PR sum shows only weak correlations in the central region of the CEUR domain.